-- High plannability of line haulage and back-to-base distribution route offers good conditions for FCH technology uptake - Opportunities for H2 infrastructure (proximity to wind parks in Saxony and existing H2 production in Saxony-Anhalt) has leverage to potentially replace a higher number of vehicles to FCH technology - > The TCO of alternative vehicles are influenced highly by the assumed residual value of the powertrain as the second market is still uncertain, this could be a clear cost barrier - > A minimum utilisation (at least 10 trucks) for both private and public HRS installation would be advisable to be cost-effective, collaboration with ext. partners would need to be investigated - > Due to the maturity status of the different H2 storage technologies, the TCO result is based on the assumption that sufficient hydrogen storage can be technically integrated in the truck chassis architecture.
-Potential length regulation adjustments could be required.
+Synthesis1 -Potential enablers > The case study offers a fixed route operated on a regular and constraints schedule - generally good conditions for setting up hvdrogen infrastructure > High plannability of line haulage and back-to-base distribution route > Due to the combination of very high annual mileage, offers good conditions for FCH technology uptake higher CAPEX2 with an uncertain residual value for > Opportunities for H2 infrastructure (proximity to wind parks in Saxony and zero-emission vehicles and much lower OPEX costs for existing H2 production in Saxony-Anhalt) has leverage to potentially diesel, FCH technology not yet cost-competitive replace a higher number of vehicles to FCH technology > If OPEX costs and uncertainty over residual value can be reduced, FCH technology could become costcompetitive > The TCO of alternative vehicles are influenced highly by the assumed residual value of the powertrain - as the second market is still uncertain, > If utilisation patterns are optimised for zero-emission this could be a clear cost barrier vehicles (e.g. intra-day refuelling between shifts), FCH > A minimum utilisation (at least 10 trucks) for both private and public HRS technology could become a good fit on this route - BEV installation would be advisable to be cost-effective, collaboration with ext. not possible because the operation would not allow for partners would need to be investigated sufficient charging time > Due to the maturity status of the different H_2 storage technologies, the TCO result is based on the assumption that sufficient hydrogen storage > Conversion of more trucks to FCH technology stationed can be technically integrated in the truck chassis architecture.
+Potential at the depot would offer further potential for installation length regulation adjustments could be required. of refuelling infrastructure